oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_threat_intelligence_indicator_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Confidence is an integer from 0 to 100 that provides a measure of our certainty in the maliciousness of data attributed to an indicator.
+                                            <div>An integer from 0 to 100 that provides a measure of our certainty in the maliciousness of data attributed to an indicator.
 For example, if the source of the data being attributed is the Tor Project, our confidence that the associated indicator is a tor exit node would be 100.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">56</div>